 Since le gâteau is third person singular, we replace it with le and place the pronoun before the verb.

-Pro tip: The pronoun agrees with the gender and quantity of what we replace.
-There’s just no escaping gender agreements in French, sorry.
+Pro tip: The pronoun must agree with the gender and quantity of what we replace.

 3. Stressed Pronouns

 These pronouns are useful and versatile.
 Most commonly, they’re used to emphasize a person in a sentence.

 toi — second person singular